Amitie10g/docker-transmission/README.md

 ### Using the Container deployment feature at Google Cloud

+Google Cloud offers a feature to deploy containers in much style as docker-compose.
+Follow tho se steps:

 * Select **Container-optimized OS** as boot image.
 * Mark **Deploy a container image to this VM instance**, and,
   * Set ``amitie10g/docker-transmission`` as the container name (tags available are ``latest`` and ``minimal``).
   * Mark **Run as privileged** (needed for Linux prior to 4.18).
-  * Fill the following envirnment variables:
+  * Fill the following environment variables:
     * ``PUID`` with your user ID (see above)
     * ``PGID`` with your group ID
     * ``BUCKET`` with your bucket name